Kilimanjaro Packing List -What Gear Do I Need to Bring?

 - Headlamp with rechargeable or extra batteries

-- 70-90L duffel bag for storing extra gear (carried by porters)
+- 70-90L duffel bag for storing extra gear or a large backpack (carried by porters)

 - 35-40L daypack for carrying your daily personal gear